resoluteworks/invirt/docs/docs/framework/data-querying/example.md

 }
 ```

+The constructs inside the lambda will use http4k's built-in [parameter lensing](https://www.http4k.org/guide/howto/typesafe_your_api_with_lenses/)
+to start defining an expression for processing a parameter, hence the `Query.` chained calls.

-By default, this function builds an `AND` compound filter from the individual filters defined within its lambda.
+By default, `queryValuesFilter` builds an `AND` compound filter from the individual parameter filters defined in its lambda.
 This can be overridden by passing `DataFilter.Compound.Operator.OR`.
 ```kotlin
 queryValuesFilter { ... } // Defaults to DataFilter.Compound.Operator.AND